Experimental error suppression in Cross-Resonance gates via multi-derivative pulse shaping: Abstract

 \section{Abstract}

 While quantum circuits are reaching impressive widths in the hundreds of qubits, their depths have not been able to keep pace.
-In particular, cloud computing gates based on fixed-frequency superconducting architectures have stalled, hovering on average around the 1\% error range for half a decade, considerably underutilizing the potential offered by their coherence time.
-Despite the strong impetus and a plethora of research, no experimental demonstration of error suppression has been shown to date on these multi-qubit cloud devices, primarily due to the demanding calibration process required for advanced control methods.
-Here, we achieve this goal, using a novel yet simple control method based on multi-derivative, multi-constraint pulse shaping.
-Our approach establishes a two to fourfold improvement on the state-of-the-art, demonstrated on four qubits on the IBM Quantum Platform with limited and intermittent access, enabling these large-scale fixed-frequency systems to fully take advantage of their superior coherence times.
-The achieved CNOT fidelities of 99.7(1)\% are currently the best available on the multi-qubit, fixed-frequency platform, coming from both coherent control error suppression and accelerated gate time.
+In particular, cloud computing gates on multi-qubit, fixed-frequency superconducting chips continue to hover around the 1\% error range, contrasting with the progress seen on carefully designed two-qubit chips, where error rates have been pushed towards 0.1\%.
+Despite the strong impetus and a plethora of research, experimental demonstration of error suppression on these multi-qubit devices remains challenging, primarily due to the wide distribution of qubit parameters and the demanding calibration process required for advanced control methods.
+Here, we achieve this goal, using a simple control method based on multi-derivative, multi-constraint pulse shaping, which acts simultaneously against multiple error sources.
+Our approach establishes a two to fourfold improvement on the default calibration scheme, demonstrated on four qubits on the IBM Quantum Platform with limited and intermittent access, enabling these large-scale fixed-frequency systems to fully take advantage of their superior coherence times.
+The achieved CNOT fidelities of 99.7(1)\% on those publically available qubits come from both coherent control error suppression and accelerated gate time.